grimbelhax/Detection/kerberoasting.md

 ### Tool Indicators

-- Ticketoptionen: 0x40800000 could be an indicator for a feature of rubeues.exe kerberoast.
+- Ticketoptionen: `0x40800000` could be an indicator for a feature of `rubeues.exe kerberoast`.
-- Ticketoptionen: 0x40800010 could be an indicator for a feature of rubeues.exe kerberoast /tgtdeleg.
+- Ticketoptionen: `0x40800010` could be an indicator for a feature of `rubeues.exe kerberoast /tgtdeleg`.
-- Ticketoptionen: 0x40810000 could be an indicator for a feature of Invoke-Kerberoast (Powerview).
+- Ticketoptionen: `0x40810000` could be an indicator for a feature of `Invoke-Kerberoast` (Powerview).

 ## References